-We have audited the financial statements of The Silversmiths and Jewellers Charity for the period ended 31 December 2018 on pages eight to sixteen.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of The Silversmiths and Jewellers Charity (the 'charitable company') for the year ended 31 December 2020 which comprise Statement of Financial Activities, the Balance Sheet and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).